misharash/psr-distribution-test/README.md

-# Pulsar distribution test using Monte-Carlo method
+# Pulsar distribution test
 Checks how the new correction to BGI model affects the results of Arzamasskiy, Beskin & Pirov (2017) paper

+* mc &mdash; Monte-Carlo simulation